Alabama Court Records

 Montgomery, Alabama 36104

 The Department of Corrections charges a non-refundable minimum $25 fee to produce copies of inmate records.
-Requesting parties must send payment in the form of a money order or cashier’s check along with the records request form.
+Requesting parties must send payment through a money order or cashier’s check along with the records request form.

 How Can I Find an Inmate for Free in Alabama?

-To find an Alabama inmate at no cost, interested parties may search online using the DOC’s Alabama Inmate Search tool or third-party websites and jail rosters.
+Interested parties may search online using the DOC’s Alabama Inmate Search tool or third-party websites and jail rosters to find an Alabama inmate at no cost.
 To locate persons incarcerated in county jails and other local correctional facilities at no cost, interested parties may contact the county Sheriff or local law enforcement agency for records inspection.

 How to Find Old Inmate Records in Alabama

-Old or historical inmate records are not available on the Alabama Inmate Search website; therefore, interested parties must contact the Department of Corrections to directly retrieve such information.
+Old or historical inmate records are unavailable on the Alabama Inmate Search website; therefore, interested parties must contact the Department of Corrections to retrieve such information directly.
 Requesting parties may submit a records request form with detailed descriptions of the old inmate record to public.records@doc.alabama.gov.
 Alternatively, requesting parties may mail the records request form to the DOC.
 The DOC charges a minimum, non-refundable fee of $25 payable by money order or cashier’s check.
-The DOC provides receipts to the requesting party as soon as payment is received.
-The DOC also informs the requesting party of any additional costs before record production.
+The DOC provides receipts to the requesting party once payment is received.
+The DOC informs the requesting party of additional costs before record production.
 The records request form highlights all other requirements and information.

 How do I Find Inmate Death Records in Alabama?